hengran/LLM_specific_utility/README.md

 ```
 The top-20 results are saved in datasets/.
 Due to the memory limitation, we will upload the retrieval results to HuggingFace for each dataset after the anonymity period.

-# Gold Utility for Specific LLM
+# LLM-Specific-Utility-Benchmark

+## How to label the golden utility for specific LLMs:

 For each dataset and specific LLM:
 ```